 Already in pre-Roman times “Irtzens”, like Jerzens was called in former times, has been settled and in the Middle Ages it has become famous for its cutleries.
 The different hamlets emerged out of the so-called Schwaighof farms.
 The emblem of the municipality shows the crozier as attribute of St. Gotthard, the patron saint of Jerzens.
 The green field, however, refers to the importance of agriculture, while the white-red bar refers to the cathedral chapter of Stams, which in Medieval times was particularly important for the village.
 Today Jerzens, located on the sunny terrace of the Pitztal valley, is a popular holiday resort.

 When in 1964 the first ski lift has been inaugurated on the snow-sure Hochzeiger mountain, tourism started flourishing in Jerzens.
-This ski lift has been transformed into the nowadays very popular Hochzeiger skiing area, boasting 9 lift facilities and a total of 40 km of ski slopes.
+This ski lift has been transformed into the nowadays very popular Hochzeiger skiing area.
 In the home skiing area of the ski star Benni Raich there is even a black slope that bears his name!
 Moreover the skiing area, which by the way has been awarded with a seal of quality, boasts a 6 km long toboggan run.
 This run starts at the mountain station of the Hochzeiger cable car at 2,000 m asl and takes down to the village of Kaitanger.
 Otherwise you can also ski in the whole-year round skiing area at the Pitztal Glacier.